machiraju-lab/mouse-models/README.md

 To run the model:

-1. Download the "Linear-Classifier" folder.
+1. Download the "Linear-Classifier-PyTorch" folder.
 2. Run "mouse-classifier.py".